-Whether you’re buying a handgun for protection, competitive shooting, or recreation, you want something that you feel comfortable carrying as a concealed weapon.
+What are the best guns for women?
+Whether you’re buying a handgun for protection, competitive shooting, or recreation, you want something you feel comfortable carrying as a concealed weapon.

 Reasons for Women to Carry a Concealed Firearm